 “That actually sounds interesting.
 Do you think you are ready for it?”

 “Ugh….I feel like I am.
-I am a little nervous that they are thinking of bringing one of the T’rintar representatives to the meeting.
+I'm a little nervous that they're thinking of bringing one of the T’rintar representatives to the meeting.
 Have that woman tell me that I made a bunch of errors or something because they didn’t agree with it.”

 Cason shook his head.
 “You think it will be a disaster?”

 “No….if anything, it will probably be a snooze fiesta.
-It will be nothing but captains and commanders that will act like they are interested in my work but will be all daydreaming.
-You know how it is with briefings on things a bunch of people hates.
-History is naturally a hard subject to get through for most people.”
+It will be nothing but captains and commanders who will act like they are interested in my work but will all be daydreaming.
+You know how it is with briefings on things a bunch of people hate.
+History is naturally a hard subject for most people to get through.”

 “It certainly is.
 I don’t remember shit from my class.”